Study of the Patristic Fathers

 - The Shepherd of Hermas, an analysis of the work by a Greek Orthodox seminarian.

-On December 22, we will be studying the Didache, or the Teaching of the Twelve Apostles, an early second century (or possibly even a late first century) summary of apostolic teaching and practice.
-A discussion of the Didache is not included in our text; instead, everyone will receive a printed copy at our class on December 15.
-If you are unable to attend class on December 15, copies will be available at the welcome table in the narthex.
+From January 5 through January 19 (three classes), we will be studying the Didache, or the Teaching of the Twelve Apostles, an early second century (or possibly even a late first century) summary of apostolic teaching and practice.
+A copy of the Didache is not included in our text; instead, everyone will receive a printed copy at our class.

 If you’re interested in doing additional readings on the Didache, the following are worth looking at: